 - Improving accessibility so people with disabilities can enjoy our trails just like everyone else

 Cyclists, horse riders and dog walkers are welcome to use our trails and paths but they must do so responsibly.

 I am aware of the issues we have locally with some dog owners who allow their dogs to run around out of control in off-leash areas.
 Not only does this put others in danger but it means that the majority of dog owners, who do the right thing, are impacted.
-I will work with all trail users to find a solution to this issue that works for everyone.
+I plan to work with all trail users to find a solution to this issue that works for everyone.
 Dog owners should be able to continue to enjoy our local off-leash areas but this must be done responsibly and there’s a lot that Council can do to facilitate this.

 Out of control dogs in off-lead areas are a problem and I want to find a solution that is fair towards dog owners and everyone else who uses our trails.

 Further to this, we need to work hard on making accessibility improvements to ensure that people of all abilities can access our paths and enjoy using them safely.